taboola/the-taboola-challenge/README.md

 Welcome to the Taboola TelAviv 2015 challenge.

 ## The Challenge
-The challenge is to create a real time data visualisation worthy of the big screen at Taboola's enterance.
+The challenge is to create a real time data visualisation worthy of the big screen at Taboola's enterance across all offices worldwide.

 The winning team members will be offered a summer internship at Taboola.